wp-plugins/w4-post-list/readme.txt

 == Changelog ==
+= 1.6.4 =
+* New: Group posts by parent, author, categories, tags, year, month, year month.
+* New: Shortcodes to display group information.

 = 1.6.3 =
 * New: Added shortcode button to insert shortcode quickly, similar as tinymce button = 1.6.1 =